You will notice

 older cats anyway) and may sometimes take time to respond and be difficult

-down (other possible causes for a low temperature are
+down.
+Other possible causes for a low temperature are

-high calcium,
+high calcium

-anaemia and
+levels, anaemia and

 heart disease,

-which may be treatable ).
-Eventually in some cases - if the end is near - the cat may slip
+some cases — if the end is near — the cat may slip into a coma.

 Mental